garylirocks/quickrefs/azure-sql.markdown

 - SQL Server used `tempdb` for tasks beyond storing user-defined temp tables:
   - Intermediate query results
   - Sorting operations
-- Azure SQL
+- Azure SQL DB
   - Always place `tempdb` on local SSD
   - Number of files scaled with number of vCores, up to 8
     - If contention still exists with 8 files, increase to 4 * vCores count
+  - Size of `tempdb` scaled per number of vCores
+  - Each db in a logical server has itw own `tempdb`
+  - In an elastic pool, `tempdb` is shared, but objects in it are not
+  - Use `tempdb.sys.database_files` to see files info
+  - `tempdb` not viewable in SSMS, so you can't change files via GUI
+- SQL MI
-  - SQL MI: 12 files by default, max.
+  - 12 files by default, max.
 128
-  - Size of `tempdb` scaled per number of vCores

 ### DB configuration

-Usually done with `ALTER DATABASE` and `ALTER DATABASE SCOPED CONFIGURATION`
+Usually done with `ALTER DATABASE`

-- DB recovery model - full or simple
+- DB recovery model - `FULL` or `SIMPLE`
 - Automatic tuning
 - Auto create and update statistics
 - Query store options
 - Snapshot isolation

+and `ALTER DATABASE SCOPED CONFIGURATION`

-- `MAXDOP`
+- `MAXDOP` - override server settings
+- "Legacy Cardinality Estimation"
+- "Last Query Plan Stats"
+- "Optimize for Ad Hoc Workloads"

 Concepts: